Mod-two cohomology rings of alternating groups: Fox-Neuwirth models

 \begin{definition} Let $\Gamma = [a_{1}, \cdots, a_{n-1}]$ be a sequence of non-negative integers.
 Define $\UInd{\Gamma+}{d}$ (respectively $\UInd{\Gamma-}{d}$) to be the collection of all configurations with the following two properties \begin{itemize} \item the $i$th and $i+1$st points in the dictionary order in the configuration share their first $a_{i}$ coordinates but not their $a_{i} + 1$st; \item the orientation of the span defined by the dictionary order agrees (respectively, does not agree) with the orientation of the span as a point in $\UInd{n}{d}$. \end{itemize} \end{definition}

 \begin{proof}[Proof of \refT{fnagood}] The subspace $\UInd{\Gamma\pm}{d}$ is not the interior of a cell, but is the complement within a cell of the subvariety of non-linearly independent configurations, which is of codimension $d-n+1$.
-Taking closures in the one-point compactification, the long exact sequences of pairs of these codimension $i$ (not-quite-)``cells'' will behave as if they were cellular in and around degree $i$ as long as $d > i + n$.
-Moreover, the set of ``cells'' and their boundary behavior will be independent of $d$ as long as $d > i$.
+Taking closures in the one-point compactification we obtain pseudo-cells.
+The long exact sequences of pairs of these codimension $i$ pseudo-cells will behave as if they were cellular in and around degree $i$ as long as $d > i + n$.
+More precisely, there will be maps of pairs between the skeleta defined by pseudo-cells, with linearly dependent configurations removed, and the skeleta defined by cells with all configurations.
+The maps between these pairs will be isomorphisms in all of the degrees defining the cellular chain complex.
+Moreover, the set of pseudo-cells and their boundary behavior will be independent of $d$ as long as $d > i$.

 So as long as $d > i + n$, the $i$th cohomology of $\UInd{n}{d}$ agrees with that of $B \alt_{n}$ and is computed by the incidence of the $\UInd{\Gamma\pm}{d}$ as if they were cellular.
 The spectral sequences associated to filtration by $|\Gamma|$ form directed system which stabilizes and thus converges in the limit.
 The stable terms yield the chain groups ${\fna_{n}}^{i}$ as the $E_{0}^{i,0}$.